ArkCase/ark_helm_charts/doc/docs/External_Services.md

 Finally, externally-provided secrets may provide the correct values, but not always under the expected names.
 This is what the `mappings:` sections, shown above, seek to address.
 So don't worry if your source secret doesn't match the expected secret perfectly in terms of names - the important thing is that the ***VALUES*** must match what's expected.

-Finally, the _*default*_ names for the configuration secrets for _*any*_ connection follow this pattern: `${release}-${subsys}-${connection}`.
+Finally, the ***default*** names for the configuration secrets for ***any*** connection follow this pattern: `${release}-${subsys}-${connection}`.
 This means that for the subsystem "ldap" in the release "arkcase", the connection named "portal" would be described by the secret `arkcase-ldap-portal`.
+Furthermore, in the below sections on ***Default Secret Names***, the release name `arkcase` will be used, ***as an example***.

 ### <a name="secret-acme"></a>ACME (SSL certificate generation)

 The [ACME](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) component is meant to provide a simple, self-contained PKI infrastructure for disposable, yet trustworthy certificates for the ArkCase application.
 The certificates aren't meant to be exported to other services, nor consumed by outside participants.
-These certificates exists solely for the purpose of deploying end-to-end SSL for _*all*_ subsystems in such a manner that trust can be easily managed automatically with zero user intervention.
+These certificates exists solely for the purpose of deploying end-to-end SSL for ***all*** subsystems in such a manner that trust can be easily managed automatically with zero user intervention.
 The current implementation relies on Step-CA's proprietary protocols, so the use of "ACME" is a bit of a misnomer.
 That said, given the correct values, there's no reason an ArkCase deployment can't consume certificates from an externally-hosted Step-CA instance.

 - Subsystem Name: `acme`